qkzk/fm/readme.md

 - Detect removable disks automatically and jump to them in a few keystrokes (G, up, enter)
 - Drag and drop files (requires dragon-drop installed) with Alt+D
 - Trash a file with X, open the trash with Alt+o. x to remove permanently, enter to restore.
 Wipe the trash with Alt+x.
+- Toggle the tree view with t.
+Fold folders with z.
+Unfold every folder with Z, fold every folder with Alt+z.

 Most of those features are inspired by ranger and alternatives (Midnight commander), the look and feel by dired.